DavidAmunga/DavidAmunga/README.md

 ### Hi there I'm David 👋

 Software Engineer building necessary stuff in the internet.
-Previously building frontend at [Echo Mobile](https://echomobile.io)
+Previously built frontend at [Echo Mobile](https://echomobile.io).
+Available for fulltime/contract roles

 For more information about me check out here [davidamunga.com](https://davidamunga.com)